 If there’s someone who likes the idea of a durable bouncy cushioned shoe but you’re wanting something not too clunky, this has to be on your radar.

-Last but not least, the Triumph’s crystal rubber outsole makes it one of the better most durable running shoes from Saucony along with the Freedom, the Liberty ISO, and the Guide 13
+Last but not least, the Triumph’s crystal rubber outsole makes it one of the better shoes in terms of durability from Saucony along with the Freedom, the Liberty ISO, and the Guide 13.

 Saucony Freedom 3